biosp4rk/mzmr/readme.txt

 Planned support include the following: Scrolls Six, Spooky Mission 2, and Return to Zebes.
 Certain options are disabled when randomizing hacks.

-Bug reports and questions should be directed to the MZMRR thread on the Metroid Construction forums: https://forum.metroidconstruction.com/index.php/topic,5051.msg66266.html#msg66266
+Bug reports and questions should be directed to the MZMR+ thread on the Metroid Construction forums: https://forum.metroidconstruction.com/index.php/topic,5051.msg66266.html#msg66266
 You can also find the latest updates and releases there.

 --------